+After pressing, the fermenting wine continued its fermentation in stainless steel.
+Rather than bottling this wine near the end of fermentation and disgorging after a few months, we placed the wine in a pressure tank to finish its primary fermentation.
 This allowed the wine to self-carbonate.
-After a settling period we bottled the wine unfiltered from this same tank using a counter pressure bottler with no additives or So2 during any stage of the winemaking process.
-The result is a light yet nuanced, fruit-forward sparkling red.
+After a settling period we bottled the wine unfined and unfiltered from this same tank using a counter pressure bottler with no additives or SO2 during any stage of the winemaking process.
+The result is a light, nuanced, fruit-forward sparkling red.

 Vineyard: Conley Vineyard